PolycarpusTack/papin/README.md

 - `ANALYTICS`: Enable analytics and telemetry
 - `AUTO_UPDATE`: Enable auto-updates

-You can control these features:
-- At build time through Cargo features
-- At runtime through environment variables
-- Through the config file

 ## Project Status

 For a detailed overview of the current project status, see [PROJECT_STATUS.md](PROJECT_STATUS.md).

-## Cross-Platform Considerations

-Although this project is primarily designed for Linux, the code is structured to be cross-platform compatible.
-When pushing to GitHub and pulling on your Linux server:

-1. Make sure to run `cargo update` to update dependencies for the Linux environment
-2. Check for any platform-specific path issues in the config paths
-3. Use the appropriate build targets when building on Linux (`deb` and `appimage`)

 ## License